richarddahl/uno/REFACTOR.md

 ### 3.2 Domain & Events

 - [x] Refactor all aggregate roots, value objects, and domain events for Result-based construction, error context propagation, versioning/upcasting, and Pydantic v2
+  - [x] **Migrate all value objects and domain events to use Pydantic v2's @field_serializer/@model_serializer and remove all deprecated json_encoders from model_config.**
+  - [x] **Test and verify serialization for all affected types and events.**
-- [ ] Modernize remaining events (Order, Vendor, Payment, etc.) for Result-based construction, error context, versioning/upcasting, and Pydantic v2 idioms
+- [x] Modernize remaining events (Order, Vendor, Payment, etc.) for Result-based construction, error context, versioning/upcasting, and Pydantic v2 idioms
 - [ ] Finalize value object/DTO replay consistency for all aggregates
 - [ ] Sweep all aggregates for invariant enforcement and validation (`validate()` contracts)
 - [ ] Expand/complete error/upcast tests for all aggregates/events